Questions about the application process

 A range of after-school clubs are on offer each term; these are usually available only to Elementary and P1-equivalent children.
-Recent clubs have included a photography club, Tae Kwon Do, and Rhythm Club (a percussion group).
+Recent clubs have included a Parkour club, Tae Kwon Do, and Rhythm Club (a percussion group).
 These clubs are run by approved outside instructors.

 What childcare is available for children during school holidays?